History of Azerbaijan: End of Mongol rule and Qara Qoyunlu-Aq Qoyunlu rivalry

-Timur (Tamurlane) invaded Azerbaijan during the 1380s, temporarily incorporating it into his Eurasian domain.
+Timur (Tamerlane) invaded Azerbaijan during the 1380s, temporarily incorporating it into his Eurasian domain.
 Shirvan, under Ibrahim I of Shirvan, was also a vassal state of Timur and assisted him in his war with the Mongol ruler Tokhtamysh of the Golden Horde.
 Azerbaijan experienced social unrest and religious strife during this period due to sectarian conflict initiated by Hurufism, the Bektashi Order, and other movements.

 After Timur's death in 1405, Shah Rukh (his fourth son) reigned until his death in 1447.
 Two rival Turkic rulers emerged west of his domain: the Qara Qoyunlu (based around Lake Van) and the Aq Qoyunlu, centred around Diyarbakır.
 The Kara Koyunlu were ascendant when their chief, Qara Yusuf, overcame Sultan Ahmed Mirza (the last of the Jalayirids), conquered lands south of Azerbaijan in 1410, and established his capital at Tabriz.
 Under Jahan Shah, they expanded into central Iran and as far east as Greater Khorasan.
 The Aq Qoyunlu became prominent under Uzun Hasan, overcoming Jahan Shah and the Qara Qoyunlu.
 Uzun Hasan ruled Iran, Azerbaijan, and Iraq until his death in 1478.
 The Aq Qoyunlu and Qara Qoyunlu continued the Timurid tradition of literary and artistic patronage, illustrated by Tabriz' Persian miniature paintings.